**please note we no longer offer services and the blog is not active. However you can access all of the archives and find our Facebook group here.

 But you are not alone.

-I have lived with type 1 diabetes since 1979 when I was 12 years old and worked in diabetes since 2001 when I started a website called Diabetes Counselling Online - a world first, groundbreaking free online diabetes counselling service and community, supporting literally thousands and thousands of people all over the world living with diabetes.
+I have lived with type 1 diabetes since 1979 when I was 12 years old and worked in diabetes from 2001 - 2018.
+I started a website called Diabetes Counselling Online - a world first, groundbreaking free online diabetes counselling service and community, supporting literally thousands and thousands of people all over the world living with diabetes.
 I ran this until 2016, when we closed our doors.
 I decided that we needed to do more to help and support people with diabetes, due to my personal experiences of being unable to find the support I needed in my early 30's.
 The internet had arrived and I knew we could use this to create connections and communicate with each other.